 Why is this a problem?
 At a level of gluten in a sample from less than 2 ppm up to a level of gluten between 30 ppm and 40 ppm, the result displayed on the Nima Sensor may be either smiley face or gluten found.
 If a sample is tested with a Nima Sensor and the result is a smiley face, there is no practical way for a consumer to know if the level of gluten in the sample is less than or more than 20 ppm.
 If a sample is tested with a Nima Sensor and the result is gluten found, there is no practical way for a consumer to know if the level of gluten in the sample is less than or more than 20 ppm.
 As a result, the data point received from the Nima Sensor for gluten presents major interpretation problems.

 According to Adrian Rogers, Senior Research Scientist at Romer Labs, “It could be argued that the device is not fit for purpose as the company states that there is a clear differentiation between safe and unsafe products based on a 20 ppm level which the validation data does not corroborate.”

 *The Nima Sensor for gluten does not appear to meet current FDA requirements for medical device designation.
 Therefore it is referred to here as a “gadget” to prevent confusion.

-The R5 ELISA included in the table below is from Neogen.
+The R5 ELISA used in the FARRP evaluation and named in the table is from Neogen.
 It is NOT the scientifically validated Ridascreen Gliadin R5 ELISA Mendez Method from R-Biopharm used by Gluten Free Watchdog.